-It’s uncommon to have goats as house animals, but having them as pets is as wonderful as having cats and dogs.
+It’s uncommon to have goats as house animals, but having them as pets is as enjoyable as having cats and dogs.
 However, full-sized goat breeds may not be the right choice for a property with a limited area.
 They are more suitable on a farm.

-4 Types of Miniature Goats
+4 Types of Mini Goats

 1. Pygmy Goats